enyineer/nissesgen/README.md

 This is an idle Game about Clocking in at your HomeOffice.

 > [!IMPORTANT]
 > This Game is unbalanced and not ready.
-Please contribute to balancing, functionality and UX!
+Please contribute to balancing, functionality and UI/UX!

 ## Current Ideas